 - olive oil for the pan

-- 1 cup Peewee potatoes, washed, dried and cut in half
+- 1 cup halved Peewee potatoes, washed and dried

-- 2 cups carrots, peeled, and cut into ¼-inch slices
+- 2 cups peeled and sliced carrots (approx. ¼-inch slices)

 - 2 teaspoons dry thyme